 Internal communication is all about how people in a company share information with one another.

-Anyone working in HR has been slowly implementing “employee experience” into its company and company culture over the last few years.
-However, in 2020, employee experience must be deeply woven into internal communication to experience positive changes to the bottom line.
+However, going into 2022, employee experience must be deeply woven into internal communication to experience positive changes to the bottom line.
 But why does employee experience matter, what is it exactly, and what does it have to do with internal communication?

 Your next step: As employee experience is a holistic concept, especially as it’s rooted in the need to cover many angles during the employee lifecycle, internal communications and human resources are working even closer together.
 Including shared topics like hiring and onboarding, and newer areas like vacation requests and continuous training.
 The departments of internal communications and human resources must work together to create and maintain positive employee experiences during every interaction with the company.

 “One of the biggest takeaways was the need to provide online tools to help improve access to information.
-This generation is no stranger to technology, and they’re looking for platforms and apps to see their health records, manage costs and easily shop around for different types of care.
-During our listening sessions, millennial participants were clear: When online tools are not simple and easy, they won’t use them.
-Even more, they are willing to share more information and data when the process is simple and understandable.” – Traci McBee
+This generation is no stranger to technology, and they’re looking for platforms and apps to see their health records, manage costs and easily shop around for different types of care.”

 Leading Communication Tool